 Recently released, Polygon Supernets powered by Polygon Edge, is a development framework for projects that want to create and deploy their blockchains.
 It allows developers to build their projects in a customizable environment without hosting or operational costs by deploying on either a Supernet Sovereign Chain or Supernet Shared Security Chain.
 To facilitate the adoption of Supernets, Polygon has allocated $100 million to developers who want to build on the network.
 Viewed as a crucial piece of software for the path towards multi-chain Polygon.

-• With a shared security option, users can use Proof of Stake as a security mechanism in the form of a MATIC-staked validator marketplace.
+- With a shared security option, users can use Proof of Stake as a security mechanism in the form of a POL-staked validator marketplace.
 They are allowing developers to skip through the challenges of bootstrapping a validator network.

 It is important to note that any Supernet can modify its underlying architecture at any point.